Francois-Coleongco/Francois-Coleongco/README.md

 ## `ls ~/dotfiles`

-if you like my setup, u can copy it over from here!
+if you like my setup, you can copy it over from here!

 [neovim/linux configs](https://github.com/Chris-Coleongco/dotfiles)